 Eriksson, however, believes that citing past glories in a heated discussion with the press is ill-advised, stating that the United boss should let good results do the talking, as a battle with the press will always end in favour of journalists.

-“When you are criticised as a coach, and it's happened to me many times – in England, outside England, wherever – it's better to keep quiet,” Eriksson told Sky Sports
+“When you are criticised as a coach, and it's happened to me many times – in England, outside England, wherever – it's better to keep quiet,” Eriksson told Sky Sports.

 “Don't try to defend yourself, because the results defend you.
 It's only with results you can defend yourself.